LIRA DISTRICT

 Strengthen National and Local Government capacities to implement LED envisage Strategic interventions such as equipping LGs with necessary skills to negotiate and manage public-private partnership agreements.

-Human Settlement Patterns;
+1.5.5.3 Human Settlement Patterns;

-Productive Resources;
+1.5.5.4 Productive Resources;

 Lira district is rich with some productive resources such as water for agricultural production, fertile soils for farming.
 The district is also rich with variety of crops such soya beans, sun flower and cotton.
 Some of them are used for cooking oil production, whereas re used for milling and cloth production.

-Economic Activities;
+1.5.5.5 Economic Activities;

-There are several economic activities practiced by the people in Lira district due to several favorable factors and conditions.
+There are several economic activities practiced by the people in Lira district due to several favourable factors and conditions.
 However, the major economic activity is agriculture due to the fertile soils and good climatic conditions.
 Trading in retail and wholesale merchandise is mainly practiced in the urban and semi-urban centers.
 Rock quarrying is another common economic activity especially in areas.

-Culture
+1.5.5.6 Culture

 However, some of the Lango cultures that can be regained and redeveloped for economic benefits include;